venky4c/user-role-filter/README.md

-Basic spring security implemented with SpringSecurityConfig
+Basic spring security implemented with SpringSecurityConfig Also get mapping with filter logic on streams in controller itself